Get

 giving cat cbd oil

-CBD is a non-psychoactive cannabinoid derived from cannabis that has been shown to have anti-inflammatory and analgesic properties.1 Anecdotal evidence suggests that CBD may be beneficial in the treatment of a variety of medical conditions in humans and animals, including cats.
-However, there is limited scientific data on the efficacy and safety of CBD in cats.
+CBD or Cannabidiol oil is a non-psychoactive cannabinoid derived from hemp plants.
+Anecdotal evidence suggests that CBD oil may be beneficial in the management of a variety of health problems in humans and pets.
+However, to date, there is limited scientific data on the efficacy and safety of CBD oil administration in cats.

 divider cat paw scratch oct 2024

-What Is CBD & How Does It Work?
+What Is CBD Oil & How Does It Work?

-In cannabis plants, there are more than 100 active compounds, but cannabidiol, or CBD, is most commonly used for medical purposes.
+In cannabis plants, there are more than 100 active compounds, but cannabidiol (CBD), is the most commonly used for medical purposes.
 CBD does not have the psychoactive effects of tetrahydrocannabinol (THC), meaning it does not make a person feel “high.”
-CBD oils contain high levels of CBD, making them suitable for therapeutic use.
-CBD affects the body by interacting with receptors in the brain and immune system, helping to balance the endocannabinoid system.
-By interfacing with the endocannabinoid system, CBD helps to regulate mood, pain, and memory.
-In humans, CBD has been shown to have anti-inflammatory, anti-anxiety, and anti-seizure properties.

 cat taking CBD oil